Fair, transparent, self-determined compensation –

 The core idea is this:

-Our new salary process is based
+Our new salary process

-on these seven principles:
+is built on these seven principles:

 Transparent